cbmi-group/IsoVEM/README.md

-# IsoVEM: Video Transformer Enables Accurate and Robust Isotropic Reconstruction for Volume Electron Microscopy
+# **IsoVEM: Accurate and Robust Isotropic Reconstruction for Volume Electron Microscopy Using a Video Transformer**

 This repository `IsoVEM` is the official implementation of the bioRxiv paper(https://www.biorxiv.org/content/10.1101/2023.11.22.567807v3).